Atlanta Workplace TBI Lawyer

 A catastrophic brain injury is defined as any brain injury that results in permanent loss of some or all brain function.
 Such injury also includes a period of unconsciousness, in which an injured person is unable to stay awake or normally interact with their surroundings.

-The following are some common causes of severe TBI:
+The following are some common symptoms of severe TBI:

 - Loss of consciousness for several minutes or hours